O psie, który jeździł koleją

-O psie, który jeździł koleją (from Polish: About the dog that traveled by train) is 1967 Polish-language children's book by Roman Pisarski.
+O psie, który jeździł koleją (/pl/; lit.
+'About the Dog, Which Traveled by Train') is 1967 Polish-language children's book by Roman Pisarski.
 The book was based on the life of Lampo, a dog that became famous for his rail journeys across Italy in the 1950s and 1960s.
 It is a school reading in the third-grade classes of primary schools in Poland.
 It was published in 1967 in Warsaw, Poland by Biuro Wydawnicze Ruch.

+In 2023, it was adapted into a movie of the same title, directed by Magdalena Nieć.